TimothyZt/IPGeo/ProjectA_IpToGeo/README.txt

 	Implemented the method of requesting the data source to download the data set and decompressing all downloaded .gz type compressed packages.

 -------------------------------Forth Commit

+Add 1 Model mapping class：GeoMap.cs

+Use csvhelper to read and write data from large csv files, convert the appropriate type and insert the data into the database.

+Use the bulkInsert method in the Efcore.Extansion library to replace the commonly used mydbcontext.Add() and mydbcontext.savechanges();

+Use Raw SQL language to dynamically create and delete database tables.